refgenie/refgenie_looper_demo/README.md

 # Enable the plugin

-For any of the 3 options, the first thing you have to do is
+For any of the 3 options, the first thing you have to do is enable the plugin in the looper `pipeline_interface.yaml`, which you do by adding this:

 ```
 var_templates: